geerlingguy/raspberry-pi-dramble/README.md

   2. Default username is `pi` and default password is `raspberry`.
   3. Once logged in, run `sudo raspi-config`, and follow the prompts.

 Even if you *did* use the `diet-raspbian` image, you may wish to expand the filesystem to fill the entire microSD card on each Pi using the first option in `sudo raspi-config`.
-You could set hostnames at this point, too, but we'll do that as part of the automated provisioning.
+We'll go through these steps in detail later.

 ### Racking the Raspberry Pis